-Join Sally Rooney and Katharine Kilalea for a special evening at Bloomsbury House celebrating the arrival of two vital and dazzling new voices.
+Join Sally Rooney and Katharine Kilalea for a special evening at Bloomsbury House celebrating the arrival of two vital literary new voices.

-Rooney will be in conversation with Katharine Kilalea, debut author of OK, Mr Field, a powerful and strange story of modern architecture, obsession and disintegration.
+Rooney will be in conversation with Katharine Kilalea, debut author of OK, Mr Field, a powerful and strange story of modern architecture, obsession and personal disintegration.
 Mr Field, a concert pianist, injures his wrist in a train crash and uses his compensation payout to buy a replica of Le Corbusier’s Villa Savoye.
-As time passes the house begins unravelling Mr Field’s connection to the world, and to other people.
-With a rare, scintillating and poetic eye, Kilalea is already garnering comparisons to Virginia Woolf.
+As time passes, Mr Field’s connection to the world unravels, and to other people.
+With a rare poetic eye, Kilalea is already garnering comparisons to Virginia Woolf.
 Kilalea’s debut poetry collection, One Eye’d Leigh (Carcanet), was shortlisted for the Costa Poetry Award and longlisted for the Dylan Thomas Prize.

 This event will be chaired by Sian Cain, Books Site Editor at the Guardian.